 So now our outputs slow and our public transport costs go through the roof.
 We desperately need to replace it.

-Our local staff, and the thousands of patients we serve, will be so very grateful for every pound, dollar, euro and peso donated towards keeping us on the move.
+Our local staff, and the thousands of patients we serve, will be so very grateful for every pound, dollar, euro and peso donated towards getting us back on the move.

 You can of course donate via the GoFundMe platform.
 But a more cost effective option for us is to receive bank transfers direct into our UK or Philippine bank accounts with gifts marked 'van'.
 You might also wish to drop us an email with your contact details, so we can thank you and update you later.